Sunday Adelaja

 Sunday Adelaja (Russian, Belarusian and Ukrainian: Сандей Аделаджа) is the founder and senior pastor of the Embassy of the Blessed Kingdom of God for All Nations, an evangelical-charismatic megachurch and a Christian denomination in Kyiv, Ukraine.

 Biography

 Sunday Sunkanmi Adelaja was born in the village of Idomila Ijebu-Ode, Nigeria.
 His name Adelaja means "crown settled this fight" in Yoruba.
 He was raised by his grandmother and became Christian in March 1986 just before graduating from high school.

 In 1986, after graduation, Adelaja left Nigeria because he received a scholarship to study journalism at the Belarusian State University in Minsk, Byelorussian SSR.
+He claims he was threatened there by authorities for having a picture of Jesus in his house, but nevertheless, he began Christian activities in Belarus during his studies.

 After graduation and the breakdown of the USSR, he moved from Belarus to Ukraine in December 1993.

-He claims he was threatened there by authorities for having a picture of Jesus in his house, but nevertheless, he began Christian activities in Belarus during his studies.
-He married and took a job in Kyiv.
+He married and took a job in Kyiv, becoming a TV presenter, and "possibly the first black correspondent on Ukrainian screens".

+At the time of the Russian Invasion of Ukraine on 22 February 2022, Adelaja was living in Irpin.
+By his own account, he was tipped off that day that he was on a Russian hitlist, and he and his wife immediately drove to Poland, gaining asylum in Belgium later in 2022, where he was resident as of 2024.
+His Ukraine home was destroyed by the Russian army.

+It was reported in 2024 that Adelaja was focusing his endeavours on improving the quality of Pentecostal ministry in Nigeria.